 Chest x-ray characteristically shows diffuse, bilateral perihilar infiltrates, but 20 to 30% of patients have normal x-rays.

 Hypoxemia may be present even when chest x-ray shows no infiltrate; this finding can be an important clue to diagnosis.
 When pulse oximetry is abnormal, arterial blood gas (ABG) measurements are often obtained to show severity of hypoxemia (including an increase in the alveolar-arterial oxygen gradient).

 If done, pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
-Basic pulmonary function tests available in the... read more show altered diffusing capacity (although this is rarely done as a diagnostic test).
+Basic pulmonary function tests available in the... read more show altered diffusing capacity (although pulmonary function tests are rarely done as a diagnostic test for Pneumocystis jirovecii pneumonia).

-Histopathologic demonstration of the organism is needed for confirmation of the diagnosis.
+Histopathologic demonstration of Pneumocystis jirovecii is needed for confirmation of the diagnosis.
 Methenamine silver, Giemsa, Wright-Giemsa, modified Grocott, Weigert-Gram, or monoclonal antibody stain is used.
 Polymerase chain reaction (PCR)-based detection can add to the diagnostic yield.
 Sputum specimens are usually obtained by induced sputum or bronchoscopy.
 Sensitivity ranges from 30 to 80% for induced sputum and is > 95% for bronchoscopy with bronchoalveolar lavage.